MolecularAI/aizynthfinder/docs/configuration.rst

     * a HDF5 file containing templates.

 The filter policy model is specified using a single checkpoint file from Keras in hdf5 format.
-Any additional filters can be specified using the classname, and a tag as seen above using ``ReactantsCountFilter`` with the flag ``filter_tag``.
+Any additional filters can be specified using the classname, and a tag as seen above using ``reactants_count`` with the flag ``filter_tag``.

 The template file should be readable by ``pandas`` using  the ``table`` key and the ``retro_template`` column.